 - Shop with a list.
 Statistically, the chances of making impulse purchases are reduced when you shop with a list.
 Keep your holiday planner with you at all times and don’t deviate from the list.

 - Reduce your list.
-Gift giving can be really expensive.
-Revisit your list before you shop and consider limiting gift giving to immediate family.
+Gift-giving can be really expensive.
+Revisit your list before you shop and consider limiting gift-giving to immediate family.
+After all, it is Christmas on a budget.
 Give everyone else homemade gifts, baked goods or holiday cards.

 - Homemade and bulk gifts can reduce costs.
 For example, you could make holiday gift baskets filled with candy, homemade treats and small items you can buy in bulk.

 - Plan early.
-Making travel arrangements and reservations early typically reduces the cost on travel and accommodations.
+Making travel arrangements and reservations early typically reduces the cost of travel and accommodations.

 - Combine house and pet sitting.
 Get the same person to look after your house, water your plants and care for your pets.